A Scalable Algorithm For Sparse Portfolio Selection: Computational Experiments on Real-World Data

 In this section, we explore Algorithm \ref{alg:refinedCuttingPlaneMethod}'s scalability with respect to the number of securities in the buyable universe, by measuring the time required to solve several large-scale sparse portfolio selection problems to provable optimality: the S$\&$P $500$, the Russell $1000$, and the Wilshire $5000$.
 In all three cases, the problem data is taken from daily closing prices from January $3$ $2007$ to December $29$ $2017$, which are obtained from Yahoo!
 Finance via the R package \textit{quantmod} (see \cite{ryan2018quantmod}), and rescaled to correspond to a holding period of one month.
 We apply Singular Value Decomposition to obtain low-rank estimates of the correlation matrix, and rescale the low-rank correlation matrix by each asset's variance to obtain a low-rank covariance matrix $\bm{\Sigma}$.
 We also omit days with a greater than $20\%$ change in closing prices when computing the mean and covariance for the Russell $1000$ and Wilshire $5000$, since these changes occur on low-volume trading and typically reverse the next day.

-Tables \ref{tab:benchmarksp500}---\ref{tab:benchmarkwilshire5000} depict the times required for Algorithm \ref{alg:refinedCuttingPlaneMethod} and \verb|CPLEX MISOCP| to solve the problem to provable optimality for different choices of $\gamma$, $k$, and Rank$(\bm{\Sigma})$.
-In particular, they depict the time taken to solve (a) an unconstrained problems where $\kappa=1$ and (b) a constrained problem where $\kappa=0$ containing a minimum return constraint computed in the same fashion as in Section \ref{ssec:compwithbigm}.
+Tables \ref{tab:benchmarksp500}--\ref{tab:benchmarkwilshire5000} depict the times required for Algorithm \ref{alg:refinedCuttingPlaneMethod} and \verb|CPLEX MISOCO| to solve the problem to provable optimality for different choices of $\gamma$, $k$, and Rank$(\bm{\Sigma})$.
+In particular, they depict the time taken to solve (a) an unconstrained problem where $\kappa=1$ and (b) a constrained problem where $\kappa=0$ containing a minimum return constraint computed in the same fashion as in Section \ref{ssec:compwithbigm}.

-Our main finding from this set of experiments is that Algorithm \ref{alg:refinedCuttingPlaneMethod} is substantially faster than \verb|CPLEX|'s MISOCP routine, particularly as the rank of $\bm{\Sigma}$ increases.
+Our main finding from this set of experiments is that Algorithm \ref{alg:refinedCuttingPlaneMethod} is substantially faster than \verb|CPLEX|'s MISOCO routine, particularly as the rank of $\bm{\Sigma}$ increases.
 The relative numerical success of Algorithm \ref{alg:refinedCuttingPlaneMethod} in this section, compared to the previous section, can be explained by the differences in the problems solved: (a) in this section, we optimize over a sparse unit simplex, while in the previous section we optimized over minimum-return and minimum-investment constraints, (b) in this section, we use data taken directly from stock markets, while in the previous section we used less realistic synthetic data, which evidently made the problem harder.